polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 Child tries are identical to main state trie, except their root is stored and updated in the main trie instead of the block header.
-Since their headers are a part of the main state trie, it is still easy to verify of the complete node state when it includes child tries.
+Since their headers are a part of the main state trie, it is still easy to verify the complete node state when it includes child tries.

 ## Runtime Storage API